frank-deng/fgfs-tools/README.md

 `instance_num` is used to determine which FlightGear instance should be launched or accessed, specified by one of 0-9.
 At most 10 instances could be launched at one time.

-Multiple digits for `instance_num` means executing command for each instance specified, one digit for one instance.
+Multiple digits for `instance_num` means executing command for each instance specified, one digit for one instance, except **launch** command which only applies to the first instance specified.

 Available Commands:

-* report
+`report`

 Print an report of FlightGear.

-* soundon
-  Unmute FlightGear.
-* soundoff
+`soundon/soundoff`

-  Mute FlightGear.
+Unmute/Mute FlightGear.

-* pause
-  Pause simulation.
-* resume
+`pause/resume`

-  Resume simulation.
+Pause/Resume simulation.

-* fpslimit FPS
-  Set maximum FPS to reduce CPU/GPU load.
-* pausemgr [distance]
-  View or setup the state of Pause Manager.
+`fpslimit [FPS]`:

-  If distance is not given, the state of Pause Manager will be shown.
+* If FPS is not given, show maximum FPS.
-  If distance is a positive number, Pause Manager will pause the simulation when the remaining distance is short than the given distance.
-  If distance is a negative number, Pause Manager will be deactivated.
+* If FPS is given, maximum FPS will be set as the given FPS value.

-* launch AIRCRAFT FLIGHT_PLAN [fgfs_options]
+`launch AIRCRAFT [FLIGHT_PLAN] [fgfs_options]`:

+Start FlightGear with the aircraft specified.

+If the flight plan is specified,

-  Start FlightGear with aircraft specified, start at airport & runway provided by the departure info of flight plan.
-ILS frequency will be automatically prepared for the distination runway.
+* The aircraft will be placed at the departure airport & runway specified by the Flight Plan.
+* ILS frequency will be automatically prepared for the distination runway.
+* The simulation will be paused when the remaining route is short than 20 nmi
+  You can append command `--prop:/autopilot/pausemgr-dist=-1` in `fgfs_options` to deactivate Pause Manager.

 Please copy `fgtools.nas` to `$FG_ROOT/Nasal` first, so as to get all the stuffs here work well.

+---

+#### Pause Manager

+Automatically pause the simulation when the remaining route is shorter than a given distance.

+This feature is included in `fgtools.nas`.

+Usage:

+Set property `/autopilot/pausemgr-dist` with a positive value will activate Pause Manager.
+A negative value will deactive Pause Manager.

+When the remaining route is shorter than the distance specified by property `/autopilot/pausemgr-dist`:

+* The simulation will be paused.
+* FPS will be reduced to 10fps before the simulation resumed.
+Once the simulation resumed, the FPS will be set to 60fps.
+* Property `/autopilot/pausemgr-dist` will be set to **-1**, which means the Pause Manager is inactive.

+You can change the value of property `/autopilot/pausemgr-dist` at any time to adjust the distance or activate/deactivate Pause Manager.

 ---